Please select the appropriate grade level for course selection forms

 - Take into account everything you do, remembering that you need to balance homework time with sports, extracurricular activities and time to relax with friends and family.

 - While there are 40 blocks in the 8-day rotation, electives and required courses don’t always fit “neatly” together within that structure.
 As a general rule you should request between 33.5 and 36 credits.
 This also builds in some unscheduled times for studying, working on projects and meeting with teachers.
-Note that if you’re enrolled in fewer than 35.5 credits, you will likely have 5-8 open blocks/frees per 8-day rotation in one semester.
+Note that if you’re enrolled in fewer than 35.5 credits, you will likely have 5-9 study halls or open blocks per 8-day rotation in one semester.

 - Use your best judgment in selecting the right courses for you; while it may be difficult, do not let the classes your friends take influence your choices.

-- Physical Education: As of January 2023, seniors who have participated in MIAA interscholastic fall or winter sports in their junior year are eligible to opt out of requesting a PE course senior year, and is noted on the course recommendations.
-Students who opt out commit to participating in sports senior year, and if they do not, will be placed in a PE class for graduation.
-Even if eligible for the opt-out, seniors may choose to take PE.
+- Physical Education: Sophomores and juniors who have participated in MIAA interscholastic fall or winter sports this year are eligible to request a PE “sports substitution” for next year, and is noted on the course recommendations.
+Students who opt out commit to participating in sports next year, and if they do not, will be placed in a PE class for the spring semester.
+Even if eligible for the sports substitution, juniors and seniors may choose to take PE.
+Note that if you participate only in a spring sport, you will need to request a PE course until your counselor is notified by the Athletic Office that you are eligible to opt out.

 Leveled courses are designated CP (College Preparatory) and H (Honors).
 In addition, there are seventeen AP (Advanced Placement) courses offered in a range of subjects that are the equivalent of college-level courses.
 Based on the grade achieved on the AP exam and the college you attend, the school may award credit and/or placement out of prerequisites.